 In his new book, A Curious Mind: The Secret to a Bigger Life, Charles Fishman and Academy Award-winning producer Brian Grazer take a look at the power of inquisitiveness and the ways in which it deepens and improves us.
 Without curiosity there is no creativity.
 It is curiosity that sparks the imagination.
 Inspired leadership and innovation start with curiosity.
 Grazer and Fishman have teased apart a half-dozen different kinds of curiosity, and using examples drawn from Grazer's 40-year-career in Hollywood, and from business, science and history, A Curious Mind shows you how to use curiosity—how to ask questions, and harness disruption—to change the dynamic as an employee and a manager, at home, and in your social life.

-Charles Fishman's latest book, The Big Thirst, examines how water resources will come to define this century; a year into its release, the book is a popular common read on college campuses and a must-read in boardrooms.
+Fishman's book The Big Thirst examines how water resources will come to define this century; it's a popular common read on college campuses and a must-read in boardrooms.
 In The Big Thirst, Fishman helps redefine how we look at water, our most essential but, in many ways, misunderstood resource.
 Fishman highlights water's vital role in the business sector (especially to businesses who seemingly have nothing to do with water!) and points to the many contradictions of water in the developing world, leaving audiences with a hopeful vision of how current wasteful ways can be curbed through ingenuity and conscientious stewardship.
 Extending his coverage, Fishman now also blogs about water for National Geographic.